silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 wrong.
 The key point that Engelstein misunderstands is that the children are _distinguishable_.
 Since you have met one of the children at the park, you can imagine labeling that as the "park" child and the other one as the "home" child.
-Now going through the possible configurations we have:
+Going through the possible configurations we have:

 $$\text{boy}_{\text{park}}/\text{boy}_{\text{home}},\text{boy}_{\text{park}}/\text{girl}_{\text{home}},\text{girl}_{\text{park}}/\text{boy}_{\text{home}},\text{girl}_{\text{park}}/\text{girl}_{\text{home}}$$